daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ```

 Your visualization should be similar to mine
+.
 ![screenshot after running step 7 in the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_25.png)

 ### Step 8: Analyze and Visualize Fatalities by Operator

-In this our final step, we will analyze the total fatalities by operator and visualize the top 15 operators with the highest fatality counts.
+In this final step, we will analyze the total fatalities by operator and visualize the top 15 operators with the highest fatality counts.
 This provides insight into which operators are associated with the most severe accidents.

 The code below does.
-Copy and paste it in a new cell and run it
+Copy and paste it into a new cell and run it
+.
 ```bash
 Prop_by_Op = Data.groupby('Operator')[['Fatalities']].sum()
 Prop_by_Op = Prop_by_Op.rename(columns={"Operator": "Fatalities"})